heberpereiraniteo/codex/README.md

 If you run into problems setting up the project, would like feedback on an idea, or just want to say _hi_ - please open a Discussion or jump into the relevant issue.
 We are happy to help.

-Together we can make Codex CLI an incredible tool. **Happy hacking!** :rocket:
+Together we can make Niteo Code CLI an incredible tool. **Happy hacking!** :rocket:

 ### Contributor license agreement (CLA)